ppacer/ppacer.github.io/src/content/docs/overview/config.md

 function which helps us create ppacer scheduler using the default configuration.

-Let's assume, for a moment, that we want to initialize non default ppacer scheduler.
+Let's assume, for a moment, that we want to initialize non-default ppacer scheduler.
 To do it, we should use [scheduler.New](https://pkg.go.dev/github.com/ppacer/core/scheduler#New) constructor.
 That function needs, among other parameters, scheduler